quietui/quiet/docs/docs/using-web-components.md

 Many components accepts content through slots.
 Slots are a platform feature that work very similar to the slots you may have used in Vue.
 A custom element can have any number of slots.

 The default slot is almost any content inside the component.
-In this example, we're slotting a text node into the button to serve as its label.
+In this example, we're slotting a text node into the button to serve as its label, but it could be an HTML element as well.

 ```html {.example .no-buttons}
 <quiet-button>